The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Introduction

-The paper is organized as follows: in Section 2, we recall Friedrich's frame formulation of the EFE.
-In Section 3, we discuss some relevant properties of scalar field satisfying a nonlinear wave equation.
-In Section 4 we discuss the conditions under which the Einstein-Friedrich-nonlinear scalar field system is well-posed, in the sense that it forms a symmetric hyperbolic system ---see Theorem \ref{Theorem:wellposedness}.
-Finally, in Section 5 we give the conditions for which there is convergence to constant values or exponential decay of small nonlinear perturbations on a FRW-nonlinear scalar field background.
+\textbf{Structure of the article.} The article is organized as follows: in Section 2, we recall Friedrich's frame formulation of the EFE.
+In Section 3, we discuss some relevant properties of scalar fields satisfying a nonlinear wave equation.
+In Section 4, we discuss the conditions under which the Einstein-Friedrich-nonlinear scalar field system is well-posed ---in the sense that it forms a symmetric hyperbolic system, see Theorem \ref{Theorem:wellposedness}.
+Finally, in Section 5, we give the conditions for which there is an asymptotic exponential decay of small nonlinear perturbations on a FLRW-nonlinear scalar field background.
 This is the main result of the paper and we summarise it in Theorem \ref{Theorem:Main}.
 We use units such that $8\pi G=c=1$.